ElectrifyPro/calcbot-docs/reference/commands.md

 **Admin only**

 Set the specified text channels to `disabled` status, preventing CalcBot from sending messages in that channel.
+Type `all` to disable all channels (except for this one).

 * **Shorthand**: `c-adm dc`
 * **Aliases**: `disablechannel`, `disablech`, `dc`
 * **Syntax**:
+	* `c-admin disablechannel all`
-	* `c-admin disablechannel <channel>...`
+	* `c-admin disablechannel <channel name | channel id>...`

 **Examples**:
 ```
+c-admin disablechannel all
 c-admin disablechannel #general
 ```